apjv05/LeetCode/Problems/Two Pointers/Patterns.md

 Should be used when
 - You're dealing with cyclic structures like linked lists.
 - You need to find a middle, detect cycles, or partition a structure.
+    - Structural detection

+Key Proproties
+- One pointer increments one and the other increments two